harentius/cke-audio/readme.md

 	extraPlugins: "...,audio"
 ## About
-This is only an adaptation of Video plugin for CKEditor created by Alfonso Mart�nez de Lizarrondo
+This is only an adaptation of Video plugin for CKEditor created by Alfonso Martínez de Lizarrondo